sonrabakarim/barlkk/_posts/2017-01-18-jamstack-css-framework-tool-library.md

 ### Medium complexity

-CSS animation frameworks with a little JS to help get the job done.
+Animation frameworks using CSS or JS to help get the job done, but don't require a college degree to operate.

 **[Animatic](http://lvivski.com/animatic/)**
 <br>Animatic gives you the ability to use delays and durations normally, even for pure CSS animations.
 It uses CSS transforms and 3d-transforms together with Javascript to create animation.